obydog002/CITS4012_2023/README.md

 For the sequence model, you can use single or multiple layers but you should provide the optimal number of layers.

-The detailed architecture of your sequence model needs to be drawn and described in the report (refer to section 3 - Documentation).
+The detailed architecture of your sequence model needs to be drawn and described in the report (refer to section 4 - Documentation).
 You need to justify (in the report) why you apply the specific type of RNN and put the attention layer in the specific position.

 The final trained model should be submitted in your Python package.

 ## <img src="https://em-content.zobj.net/source/skype/289/test-tube_1f9ea.png" width="30" />3.Model Testing [10 marks]
+You are to implement a testing program with the trained model.
+When the testing program is executed, the program should show the testing result with different combinations of model specifications (different features that you used in section 2.1).
+The testing result should include precision, recall and F-value -refer to [Lab4(Exercise)].

+You need to write a manual (readme) for the assessor.
+Your manual should guide how to test your program and also includes a list of packages (with version) that you used.
+If you work on Google Colab or Jupyter Notebook (.ipynb), your manual should guide the assessor on where to upload the required files (trained model, dataset, etc.).
+Note the assessor will use Google Colab to open your ipynb file.
+Unless you have a function that downloads required files from URL or Google Drive.

+The testing result and discussion should be described in the report  (refer to section 4 - Documentation).

+## FAQ
+- How can we make POS Tag or NER Tag to the embedding?